JeffersonLab/evio/README.md

 To build only C code, place –DC_ONLY=1 on the cmake command line.
 In order to compile all the examples as well, place –DMAKE_EXAMPLES=1 on the cmake command line.
-The above commands will place everything in the current “build” directory and will keep generated files from mixing with the source and config files.
+The above commands will place everything in the current _**build**_ directory and will keep generated files from mixing with the source and config files.

 In addition to a having a copy in the build directory, installing the library, binary and include